Your first Component

 Components are rendered by using it's uppercase identifier as a html tag name.

-All uppercase html tags are assumed to be components and are searched for in your application.
+assumed to be components and are searched for in your application.

 If they cannot be found, pinc fails compiling.